Nasim Jahan

 Nasim Jahan (born: Nasim Shahnawaz, marital name: Nasim Akbar Khan) was a women's activist and a politician of the Pakistan Peoples Party.
 She was married to General Akbar Khan and played a key role, largely unknown, in the First Kashmir War.
 She was accused as a co-conspirator in the Rawalpindi Conspiracy Case but acquitted.
-Later she was became a founding member of the Pakistan Peoples Party and was elected to the National Assembly of Pakistan and contributed to the formulation of the Constitution of Pakistan.
+Later she became a founding member of the Pakistan Peoples Party and was elected to the National Assembly of Pakistan and contributed to the formulation of the Constitution of Pakistan.

 Nasim Jahan was the daughter of Mian Muhammad Shahnawaz and Begum Jahanara Shahnawaz of the elite Mian family of Baghbanpura.

 Family

 Nasim Jahan was born Nasim Shahnawaz in the prominent Mian family of Baghbanpura.
 Her parents Mian Muhammad Shahnawaz and Begum Jahanara Shahnawaz were both politicians, and so was her maternal grandfather Sir Muhammad Shafi.

 Begum Jahanara was one of the first Indian Muslim women to abandon the veil and pursue high education.
 She participated in the Round Table Conferences as the sole representative of Indian Muslim women.
 Nasim's elder sister Mumtaz Shahnawaz was also an activist and politician, who died in an air crash while on her way to represent Pakistan in the United Nations.